arfc/saltproc/doc/overview.rst

 various target isotopes (i.e., Xe, Kr, and H).
 To enable this feature, use the `"self"` command in the input file in the `"efficiency"` object names of Sparger and Separator components.
 Each component can be employed separately.
-An example is given below:
+An example is given below.
+In the example, capacity and mass flow rate are in `g/s` unit while volume is in `cm`:math:`^3` unit.ass

 "sparger": { "capacity": 9920000,
 			 "efficiency": "self",